Acrecio/angular-symfony/README.md

 Introduction
 ------------

-This project is a template application with a secured RestFul API communication via WSS UserToken security scheme.
+This project is a template application with a secured RestFul API communication via JWT security scheme.

 Buy me a coffee
 ---------------